Rupert talks spirit, society and science with Mark Vernon, psychotherapist, writer and scholar of ancient philosophy.

 History shows that civilisations rise and fall.
 So where is the west in this cycle?
 Can the widespread sense of pending crisis - be it economic, environmental or political - be understood in relation to the ideas of Oswald Spengler, Owen Barfield or David Fleming?
 And can signs of new vitality, vision and participation be found, as if the crisis may also be the birthpangs of a new spirituality and consciousness?
 Rupert Sheldrake and Mark Vernon explore how a sense of connection and disconnection, excitement and fear, can be traced back to the thought of Isaac Newton and Blaise Pascal.
 They ask where its possible to discover soul.

-In this Science Set Free discussion, Rupert Shedrake and Mark Vernon discuss dreams - discerning dreams, precognitive dreams, telepathic dreams, dreams as accessing the unconscious.
+In this episode, Rupert Shedrake and Mark Vernon discuss dreams - discerning dreams, precognitive dreams, telepathic dreams, dreams as accessing the unconscious.
 They explore how to develop practices of paying attention to dreams, and what they might show - personally and spiritually.
 And they ask whether taking dreams seriously inspired metaphysics and philosophy, via the tradition of incubation, practiced by figures including Parmenides.

 In 1915, 100 years ago this month, Sigmund Freud published a paper in which he described what he had discovered in his psychoanalytic patients: that there is an aspect of the human psyche of which individuals are typically profoundly unaware, namely the unconscious.
 His explorations set in motion a broad and fascinating path of investigation that gripped other key 20th century figures such as Carl Jung, and with which we are still engaged today.
-In this Science Set Free podcast, Rupert Sheldrake and Mark Vernon discuss this dynamic aspect of human life and how the unconscious relates to ideas from the soul to morphic fields.
+In this episode, Rupert and Mark discuss this dynamic aspect of human life and how the unconscious relates to ideas from the soul to morphic fields.

 There is a growing new mood in science.
 The grip that scientific materialism has had on the scientific imagination is beginning to loosen.
 This is the philosophy that all things in the natural world can be reduced to the material level.
 But it seems as if the many everyday experiences that individuals have, in particular being conscious, which can't be accounted for by physicalism are forcing the possibility of considering alternatives.
 In this dialogue, Rupert Sheldrake and Mark Vernon consider what might be happening, how such a shift would make a difference in areas from health to parapsychology, and what might happen next.

-Rupert Sheldrake and Mark Vernon discuss ancient Greek philosophy in the latest of the Science Set Free podcast series.
-They explore how the ideas and way of life of the Stoics, Platonists and others can help us today bridge supposed divides between science and spirituality.
+Rupert and Mark discuss ancient Greek philosophy, exploring how the ideas and way of life of the Stoics, Platonists and others can help us today bridge supposed divides between science and spirituality.
 They also look at how Christianity adopted and developed older perceptions of reality and what this means for modern therapies and insights.
 The conversation is prompted by the publication of Mark's new book, The Idler Guide to Ancient Philosophy.

 In his book, Atheists: The Origin of the Species, Nick Spencer tells the story of atheism as one of protest and politics, rather than simply as an argument about the existence of God.
-In this Science Set Free podcast, Rupert Sheldrake and Mark Vernon ask what history can tell us about atheism as a way of life, as an account of being human, and what the future of atheism might bring.
+In this episode, Rupert Sheldrake and Mark Vernon ask what history can tell us about atheism as a way of life, as an account of being human, and what the future of atheism might bring.

 Practises of silence are integral to religious and wisdom traditions, so why are they so important?
 What is silence anyway, and does any science back up the intuitions and experiences?
-Rupert Sheldrake and Mark Vernon pursue the transformative potential of silence in this Science Set Free podcast.
+Rupert Sheldrake and Mark Vernon pursue the transformative potential of silence In this episode.